Publius Petronius Turpilianus

-Publius Petronius Turpilianus was a Roman senator who held a number of offices in the middle of the 1st century AD, most notably governor of Britain.
-He was an ordinary consul in the year 61 with Lucius Junius Caesennius Paetus as his colleague.
+Publius Petronius Turpilianus (called Petronius) was a Roman senator who held a number of offices in the middle of the 1st century AD, most notably governor of Britain.

+Biography

 He was the (adopted?) son of Publius Petronius and Plautia, sister of Aulus Plautius who was the conqueror and first governor of Britain.

-Life
+Emperor Nero

+Petronius was a loyal servant of Emperor Nero.